PeterP22/OpenAI-Cookbooks/README.md

-# Simple Python Agent Workflow by Peter Preketes
+# AI-Powered Analytical and Conversational Agents by Peter Preketes

+This repository contains three Jupyter notebooks demonstrating various applications of AI-powered agents using the OpenAI API.
+These notebooks showcase data analysis, multi-agent workflows, and simulated conversations between public figures.

-## Overview
+## Notebooks

+### 1. Simple Python Agent Workflow

-This repository contains a Jupyter notebook that demonstrates a simple Python agent workflow using the OpenAI API.
-The agent is designed to generate Python code based on user queries, execute the code, and validate it using automatically generated test cases.
+This notebook demonstrates a basic workflow for generating and executing Python code based on user queries.

-Originally developed using the Mistral AI API, this project has been ported to utilise the latest OpenAI API, showcasing the flexibility and adaptability of the workflow.

-## Features
+- **Features:**

-- Generates Python functions based on user queries using OpenAI's GPT-4o model
+  - Generates Python functions based on user queries
-- Automatically creates test cases for the generated functions
+  - Automatically creates test cases
   - Executes and validates the generated code
   - Implements a retry mechanism for improved reliability

+### 2. Data Analytical Multi-Agent Workflow

+This notebook showcases a more complex workflow involving multiple AI agents to perform data analysis on the World Happiness Report dataset.

+- **Agents:**
+  - Planning Agent: Creates a comprehensive data analysis plan
+  - Python Agent: Generates and executes code based on the plan
+  - Summarization Agent: Produces a final analysis report

+- **Features:**
+  - Loads and analyzes real-world data
+  - Demonstrates coordination between multiple specialized AI agents
-- Provides detailed logging for debugging and transparency
+  - Provides in-depth statistical analysis and insights

-## Requirements

-- Python 3.10+
-- OpenAI Python library
-- python-dotenv
+### 3. Conversation Agent Simulator

+This notebook simulates entertaining conversations between two public figures: Donald Trump and Elon Musk.

-- Jupyter Notebook
+- **Features:**
+  - Mimics the speaking styles and personalities of Trump and Musk
+  - Generates back-and-forth dialogues on various topics
+  - Showcases the ability to maintain context in multi-turn conversations